We ask you, humbly, to help us.

 favor of prayer.

-Two of these groups are Christian Science and the Jehovah's Witnesses.
+Two of these groups are Christian Science and, to a limited degree, the Jehovah's Witnesses.

 The Church of Christ, Scientist (a.k.a.
 Christian Science)